'Linsey Davis is a liar': Social media deliver abortion truth bomb to presidential debate moderator * WorldNetDaily * by Bob Unruh

 An NBC fact-checker claimed that statement was wrong.

-But the reality is former Gov. Ralph Northam, a Democrat, stated, “If a mother is in labor, I can tell you exactly what would happen.
+But the reality is former Virginia Gov. Ralph Northam, a Democrat, stated, “If a mother is in labor, I can tell you exactly what would happen.
 The infant would be delivered.
 The infant would be kept comfortable.
 The infant would be resuscitated if that’s what the mother and the family desired.”

 Gov. Ralph Northam (D) endorses killing born-alive infants: “If a mother is in labor, I can tell you exactly what would happen.
 The infant would be delivered.
 The infant would be kept comfortable.
 The infant would be resuscitated if that’s what the mother and the family desired” pic.twitter.com/gIwFDQ8raC